ShahadilMunawir/omdb_show_search/README.md

-# 🎬 IMDB Show Search
+# 🎬 OMDB Show Search

 OMDB Show Search is a simple Electron application that allows you to search for movie or TV show information using the Open Movie Database (OMDB) API.
 You can enter the title of a movie or TV show, and the application will retrieve and display details such as the title, year, rating, genre, IMDB rating and poster (if available).